ngchunhon/SRTG/Rules_EN.md

 ## Gain

-Move from common area
-to your field.
+Move from common area to your field.

 ## Recycle [R]

 **X(R)** <br>
-That object will not be
-destroyed after use.
+That object will not be destroyed after use. <br>
-Remove X[W] and pink indicator.
+Remove X[W] and pink indicator. <br>
 It may continue to produce.